bngams/docs/docs/dVPN-node/setup.md

 ## Install Docker

 :light-bulb: To install Docker engine you can refer to its [official documentation](https://docs.docker.com/engine/install/).
 You can find various ways to install it and specific instructions according to your OS / distrib.
-For instance, if you want to [install Docker engine on Debian](https://docs.docker.com/engine/install/debian/) or Ubuntu, you can setup official docker's repositories to get it from your package manager (easier to update for the nex).
+For instance, if you want to [install Docker engine on Debian](https://docs.docker.com/engine/install/debian/) or Ubuntu, you can setup official docker's repositories to get it from your package manager.

 1. Update the list of available software packages